Bradford, Pennsylvania: Economy

 Bradford is the home of Zippo (est. 1932), a manufacturer of collectible pocket lighters, and Case (est. in Bradford in 1905), which is owned by Zippo and makes hunting, fishing, folding pocketknives, and collectibles.
 In February 2009, the two companies employed 1,117 people, but significant layoffs have taken place since.
 After Zippo and Case, the second largest employer is Bradford Regional Medical Center (BRMC), which employed 759 in February 2009.
 BRMC underwent a significant campus expansion in 2006.
+However in 2026, the closing of the ER, surgical center, maternity ward, psychiatric ward, and other services the community relied on throughout the year significantly affected this.
 Other major employers in February 2009 included Beacon Light (682 employees), which is responsible for overseeing troubled youth.
 Bradford Area School District (474) and Wal-Mart (378).
 FCI McKean nearby employed 301 at that time.

 The city is home to American Refining Group (formerly Kendall), and their line of specialty products.
 Along with being Bradford's longest running active business, ARG is the oldest continuously operating refinery in the United States.
 It celebrated its 125th anniversary in 2006.
 Since ARG purchased the refinery in the mid-1990s, employment has almost doubled to just under 300 in February 2009.

 Bradford has a four-year college, the University of Pittsburgh at Bradford (Pitt-Bradford), which in the fall term 2009 had 1,455 full-time students and 202 part-time students for a total enrollment of 1,657, with 217 full-time employees and 106 part-time employees.
 Almost 900 students live on campus.

 The city's shopping mall and many of its chain businesses are located just north of the city line in Foster Brook.